 - The amount of each option.
 That is, the security deposit and the monthly fee.

-Also, the decision for monthly fee payments rather than a security deposit must be recorded in writing.
+Also, the decision for monthly fee payments rather than a security deposit must be recorded in writing and given advance notice.

 Allowable Deductions on Security Deposits

-The following are the common reasons for security deposit deductions in Texas.
+The following are the common reasons for security deposit deductions in Texas after a lease agreement has ended.

 - Unpaid rent.
 This can come about in two ways: if the tenant stops paying it or chooses to abandon the property and therefore the tenant surrenders their right to any money from the security deposit that goes towards damages and rent owed.

 - Unpaid utility bills.
-Before moving out, a tenant has the responsibility of clearing their utility bills.
+Before moving out, a tenant has the responsibility of clearing their utility bills and give advance notice of any issues.

 - Cleaning fees.
 A tenant must also ensure they have left the rental unit in the same way they found it when moving in minus normal wear and tear.
 If the tenant leaves it in a dire state of uncleanliness, a landlord can deduct the cost of hiring a professional cleaner from their deposit.